Palexite/ZombieSurvival64/README.md

 ## NOTE
+- as a result of the Pyrite64 engine's weight, This game requires the N64 expansion pack. using it without will result in corruption or crashing

 - Since I don't own the gamemode, and the original is open source, you are free to use, distribute, modify this project and it's ROM anywhere.

 - The original gamemode license held by William Moodhe still applies, please read at https://github.com/JetBoom/zombiesurvival/blob/master/LICENSE